gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 give the best forecasts.

 Consequently, it's recommended that one of the AICc, AIC, or CV statistics be used, each of which has forecasting as their objective.
+#### Best subset regression
+Where possible, all potential regression models should be fitted and the best model should be selected based on one of the measures discussed.
+This is known as
+*best subsets* regression or *all possible subsets* regression.